shilad/wikibrain/tutorial/quickstart.md

 <script src="http://gist-it.appspot.com/github/shilad/wikibrain/blob/master/wikibrain-cookbook/src/main/java/org/wikibrain/cookbook/Quickstart.java?slice=20:45"></script>

+When you run this program, you must pass the name of the configuration file created by the graphical loader in the previous step (e.g. `-c customized.conf`).
-When you run this program, you'll see output:
+After running your program, you'll see output:

 ```text
 resolution of apple